Disney Jr. (UK & Ireland): Transition to standard network (2006–2011)

-Rebrand as Disney Junior (2011)
+Rebrand as Disney Junior (2011–2020)

 On 29 January 2011, it was announced that Playhouse Disney would rebrand as Disney Junior on 7 May, as part of a worldwide rebranding.
 On the date of the rebrand, the channel transitioned to airing in a 16:9 widescreen ratio.

 On 21 February 2013, Sky and Disney Channels Worldwide announced that a high-definition simulcast of Disney Junior would launch on Sky in May.

 In September 2017, Disney XD +1 was temporarily rebranded as a pop-up channel titled Mickey and Pals, which aired various programming from Disney Junior.

 Closure (2020)

-Disney Junior, along with its sister channels Disney XD and Disney Channel, closed in the UK on 30 September 2020, after 20 years on-air.
-The closure was previously announced on 25 June that year; all of the channels' content were transferred to Disney's streaming service, Disney+.
-Virgin Media removed the channels a day before their closure on 29 September, with CBBC and CBeebies taking over the network's former Sky EPG slots on 1 October.
+Disney Junior, along with its sister channels Disney XD and Disney Channel, closed in the UK on 1 October 2020, after 20 years on air.
+The closure was announced on 25 June 2020 after the company's new carriage agreement with Sky and Virgin Media has failed, and all of the channels' content was transferred to Disney's streaming service, Disney+.
+Virgin Media removed the channels a day before their closure on 29 September, and was replaced by CBBC and CBeebies in the network's Sky EPG slots.

-Relaunch (2025)
+Relaunch (2025–present)

-Disney Jr. UK started testing on the Astra 2F satellite on 20 October 2025.
+Disney Jr. UK started testing on the Astra 2F Satellite on 20 October 2025.
 A relaunch of the channel occurred on 13 November 2025, under the 2024 rebrand.
-This was apart of Disney's strategy for linear and streaming TV.
-As of it's launch, it is available exclusively on Sky UK.
-It is unavailable on Sky's own Now streaming service.
-The channel is available on channel 204 on Sky Stream and 625 on Sky Q.
+This was part of Disney's strategy for linear and streaming television.
+When it relaunched, it was available exclusively on Sky UK, but unavailable on Sky's streaming service, Now.
+The channel became available on channel 204 on Sky Stream and 625 on Sky Q. In January 2026, the channel shifted slots from Sky channel 625 to 613.